PyO3/maturin/Readme.md

 ## pyproject.toml

-pyo3-pack has partial support for building through pyproject.toml.
+pyo3-pack supports building through pyproject.toml.
 To use it, create a `pyproject.toml` next to your `Cargo.toml` with the following content:

 ```toml
 [build-system]
 requires = ["pyo3-pack", "toml"]
 build-backend = "pyo3_pack"
 ```

+If a `pyproject.toml` with a `[build-system]` entry is present, pyo3-pack will build a source distribution (sdist) of your package, unless `--no-sdist` is specified.

 You can then e.g. install your package with `pip install .`.
 With `pip install . -v` you can see the output of cargo and pyo3-pack.